Koreatown: London

 The south west London suburb of New Malden is home to the largest population of both South Koreans and North Koreans in Europe.
-One-third of New Malden residents are Korean and the town is a cultural hub for Koreans in the United Kingdom.
+One-third of New Malden residents are Korean and the town is a cultural hub for British Koreans.
 Korean businesses include two large supermarkets (H Mart and Korea Foods), several corner shops, cafés, karaoke bars, travel agents, hair dressers, butchers and over 20 restaurants.